|

 (link to manual and brochure) was supposedly manufactured by

-Toshiba and was the only turntable marketed as a Concept.
-It was
+Toshiba and was the only turntable ever marketed as a "Concept"

 (thumbnail, far right).
 I really like the way this combo